-Trapped Emotions can negatively affect your overall health.
+Trapped emotions and energy imbalances can negatively affect your overall health.
 Try clearing these underlying issues with The Emotion Code® or The Body Code™, and see if it helps with your allergy symptoms.
 The Body Code can also help to potentially identify the things that are causing your allergies to flare up so that you can try to avoid them.

 Drinking lots of water, juice, tea, and other healthy drinks can help give you some relief from allergy symptoms.
 Soups and broths can also help.
 That’s because staying hydrated thins the mucus in your sinuses and can help clear out your nasal passages.

 Essential oils may help with the inflammatory response associated with allergies.
 Oils that are especially effective are peppermint, eucalyptus, frankincense, and tea tree oil.
 Try adding these essential oils to a diffuser in your home, using with a carrier oil such as coconut or jojoba oil, or adding to a bath.
 Research the oil you choose for recommended amounts and usage!